oracle-livelabs/security/story-hack/story-hack.md

 ![](./images/hack-003.png "Story of a hack - Livelab architecture")

 All components for the lab run in the DBSec-Lab VM.
 Because this is a LiveLabs environment, you can conduct your attack without any risk or fear of breaking anything.

+### Objectives
+In this lab, let's walk through the techniques that attackers use to break into your database and exfiltrate your data.
+A typical ransomware attack includes theft and exfiltration of data.
+The theft usually happens before encrypting your system to make it inoperable, with the stolen data used by the ransomware gang to help influence you to pay the ransom.
+Understanding the attacker's motivation and how to prevent them from being able to use the stolen data against you helps you better survive the attack and makes it more feasible to NOT pay the ransom.

+You will see how to:
+- Prevent, detect and mitigate data exfiltration
+- Prevent and detect privileges escalation and abuse
+- Prevent and mitigate exploitation of vulnerabilities

 ### Prerequisites
 This lab assumes you have: